Ingredient Definitions

 Methanol (V): also known as methyl alcohol or wood alcohol.
 It used to be produced as a byproduct of the destructive distillation of wood.
 Currently it is usually produced synthetically.

-Methyl Alcohol (V): Methanol
+Methyl alcohol (V): Methanol

 Mannitol (Mannite) (V): obtained from the dried sap of the flowering ash or from seaweed

-Methyl Cellulose (methylcellulose) (V): synthetically produced by heating cellulose with a solution of sodium hydroxide and treating it with methyl chloride.
+Methyl cellulose (methylcellulose) (V): synthetically produced by heating cellulose with a solution of sodium hydroxide and treating it with methyl chloride.
 It is used as a thickener in sauces and dressings

-Methyl Cinnamate (V): derived by heating methanol, cinnamic acid and sulfuric acid
+Methyl cinnamate (V): derived by heating methanol, cinnamic acid and sulfuric acid

 Milk Sugar (A): Lactose